You are hereLight Burn

 It's probably light burn if mostly just the leaves closest to the lights are turning yellow

-With cannabis plants that have light burn, your leaves can become yellow or red/purple, possibly with brown spotting, often with burnt tips/edges and margins that stay green.
+With cannabis plants that have light burn, your leaves can sometimes become yellow or red/purple, possibly with brown spotting, often with burnt tips/edges and margins that stay green.
 Other problems, like nutrient problems, can trigger or make the symptoms of light burn a lot worse.
 Leaves may also appear generally burnt in places when there's too much light, especially when combined with heat or nutrient problems.

 If you see light bleaching and unhealthy discoloration only on the parts of the plant directly under your grow light, or only on older leaves that are exposed to the light, it often means it's too bright for your plants and you should move your grow lights further away!
 If your plant is also having other problems, it is much more likely to be affected by light burn.
 A healthy plant can withstand higher light levels than a sick plant.